Notes from optimizing a blog page.

 }

-First, I created a separate file and applied dynamic import and suspense to prevent this component’s loading from affecting the entire page load:
+First, I extracted it into a separate file with dynamic import and Suspense so its loading wouldn’t block the entire page:

 // dynamic-flow.tsx